This Val Kilmer crime flick stumbles its way through every rookie mistake you can imagine.

 Conflict of Disinterest.

 Burmeister seems to want to have it both ways with his film.
-It wants to be a slick, dialogue-driven, kiss kiss bang bang crime thriller and a gritty and minimalist, character-driven drama.
+It wants to be a slick, dialogue-driven, kiss kiss bang bang crime thriller, while also being a gritty and minimalist, character-driven drama.
 These two styles constantly pull at cross purposes, undermining each other at every turn.

 Jon, as a character, begs to be viewed sympathetically.
 The very first scene has a distraught Kilmer chasing the original holder of the briefcase, who he seems to know.
 He tries repeatedly to get him to stop fleeing before reluctantly shooting him.
 As he moves in to finish him off, he apologizes and rationalizes it, before giving in and letting the man live.
-Most of Jon’s interactions go this way: Jon tries to do the hardened criminal thing, but his soft side prevents him from going through with things.
-It could work, and Kilmer tries his best to sell it.
+Most of Jon’s interactions go this way: Jon tries to do the hardened criminal thing, but his soft side prevents him from going through with it.
+It could work for the film, and Kilmer tries his best to sell it.

 The need for action and biting dialogue undercut this characterization, stuffing tough guy lines into Jon’s mouth.
 A central relationship in the film is between Jon and a young boy in the park (Bobb’e J Thompson) who is obviously lonely and trying to engage him.
 After watching Jon struggle to reconnect with his ex-wife, daughter, and girlfriend, it feels out of place to see him basically tell the kid to take a long walk off a short pier.
 All so we could get a snippet of snappy patter.